Plan your Disc Replacement Surgery in India with Dheeraj Bojwani Consultants

 Patients who have other spinal abnormalities such as spinal stenosis, spondylolisthesis and scoliosis are usually not candidates for this surgery.
 Patients with osteoporosis may not have strong enough bone to support a disc replacement.
 Based on a series of tests, your doctor will determine if artificial disc replacement surgery is an option for surgery and the most effective treatment for your condition.
 Before artificial disc replacement, your doctor will discuss the procedure with you in detail, answering any questions you may have.
 Your doctor will also inform you of any special requirements that need to be completed before your surgery.

-Disc Replacement Surgery Procedure:
+How is Disc Replacement Surgery Procedure done?

 Artificial disc replacement surgery takes place under a general anesthesia, which means the patient is put to sleep.
 The procedure takes between one and two hours, followed by a three to four-day hospital stay.
 The artificial disc is designed as two metal end plates, between which may be found medical grade polyethylene or plastic or gel-like substances, much like a sandwich.
-After a general anesthesia as the first step, is to remove the diseased disc before installing the replacement.
+After a general anesthesia the first step, is to remove the diseased disc before installing the replacement.
 For a total disc replacement in the lower back, a type of disc prosthesis may be used which consists of two metal plates surrounding a mobile core made of plastic.
 Spikes protruding from the metal pieces fix them into the bone, which eventually grows and fuses with the plates.
 The plastic core allows gliding movements to occur.
 A different type of spine arthroplasty device, where two metal pieces articulate by way of a ball and trough, is sometimes used to replace a cervical disc in the neck.
 An alternative to a total disc replacement is what is known as a disc nucleus replacement, which may be carried out if the outer part of the disc is still quite healthy.
 In this procedure, only the center, or nucleus, of the original disc is removed.
 It is replaced by a type of plastic which absorbs water and swells to fill the nucleus cavity.
 As the material is soft and can be compressed, it allows the disc to continue to function in a relatively It may take up to eight weeks for people to return to normal everyday activities after an artificial disc replacement has been carried out, although it could be longer before more vigorous exercises, such as sports, can be pursued.
 Artificial disc prosthesis, usually made of a gelatinous or plastic substance, is inserted into the vertebral space to approximate the normal height of the original disc.
 The patient is often required to wear a back brace support for up to 12 weeks following such a surgical procedure to enable and encourage healing.
 Possible complications include the artificial disc replacement becoming damaged or dislodged.
 For this reason, following surgery, patients have regular checkups for life to make sure the prosthesis is functioning normally.

-Life after Disc Replacement Surgery:
+How is Life after Disc Replacement Surgery?

 Pain relief, the reduction of further degeneration and resumption of daily activities are typical goals of spine surgery.
 While both fusion surgery and artificial disk replacement can provide pain relief and stability, with spinal fusion the vertebrae surrounding the disk space are immobilized, and therefore limit flexibility in that area of the spine.
 Laboratory testing shows that patients who have undergone total disk replacement have more movement in the spine.
 Nobody can guarantee that after disk replacement surgery you will never feel pain again or that your spine will fully regain its flexibility.
 If you’re like the majority of spinal surgery patients, you’ll experience a decrease in pain and you’ll gradually be able to increase your level of activity.
 With your pain minimized or no longer an issue, your concentration level on task will be noticeably better.

-Benefits of Disc Replacement Surgery:
+What are Benefits of Disc Replacement Surgery?

 Most importantly, when fusion surgery is performed, although your pain symptoms may go away, the vertebrae surrounding the disc space are immobilized and therefore typically limit flexibility in that area of the spine.
 Laboratory testing shows that the Disc replacement design allows your spine to move.
 In the clinical study, patients were observed to have motion between 0 and 21 degrees while bending forward and backward.
 Another benefit to disc replacement surgery with the Artificial Disc is that no bone graft is required.
 Often times with spinal fusion surgery, the bone graft used to pack the disc space is bone that the surgeon has to remove from the patient's hip.
 This means that the patient ends up having two incisions that must heal, as well as pain in the back and hip during recovery from the surgery.

-Risks of Disc Replacement Surgery:
+What are Risks of Disc Replacement Surgery?

 As with any surgery, there are risks associated with disc replacement.
 The complications when using artificial discs are similar to those associated with anterior spinal fusion.
 Possible complications include but are not limited to: infection, injury to blood vessels, nerve injury, dislodgement or breakage of the device, wear of the device materials, continued or increasing pain, development of new pain, sexual dysfunction, injury to urologic structures and death.
 Discuss these risks with your surgeon before deciding to have an artificial disc implanted.

-Recovery after Disc Replacement Surgery:
+What is the Recovery time after Disc Replacement Surgery?

 Most people spend one or two nights in the hospital.
 You may require an extra day or two if for some reason you're having extra pain or unexpected difficulty.
 Patients generally recover quickly after an artificial disc replacement.
 You should be able to get out of bed and walk within a few days.
 Some people wear a corset or brace for support.
-As you recover in the hospital, a physical therapist may see you to start you on a few gentle exercises.
+As you recover in the hospital, a physical therapist may see you to train you on a few gentle exercises.
 You'll also start a walking program that you are encouraged to continue when you get back home.
 When you leave the hospital, you should be safe to sit, and walk.
 Your surgeon will see you within a month to do an X-ray to make sure the disc is in place and holding steady.
 However, you should avoid lifting things for at least four weeks.
 You can often return to work after your surgeon has evaluated you, as long as your job does not include heavy lifting.
 It should be noted that a successful result of the disc replacement means that back symptoms are better but not necessarily perfect.
 Most studies show that 60 to 70 percent of patients have significantly less back pain and greatly improved function with the operation.

 Disc Replacement surgery in India is getting these days an overwhelming response for best medical facilities which come at economical budget.
 In the last few years medical tourism in India has grown considerably.
 Various Indian hospitals where Disc Replacements are performed are available with state-of-art facilities abreast with latest technology.
 It is not only because of the cost factor but also the English language is widely spoken here, which makes the communication easy for the international patients coming from all corners of the world.

 There is a pool of world class spine surgeons and competent orthopedic team in India, with most of them has been trained abroad in countries like UK, US and Australia.
 Thus the medical team performing the Disc Replacement in India is excellent and world class.
 They are qualified from prestigious medical institutions and universities of the world which are popular for quality education, while, they also have ample of experience in handling complex problems with excellent solutions.
-And besides having the medical in India, the patients have the opportunity to avail a leisure package wherein they can rejuvenate and take home pleasant.
+And besides having the medical in India, the patients have the opportunity to avail a leisure package wherein they can rejuvenate and take home pleasant memories..

-The hospitals and clinics catering Disc replacement surgery procedures in India are spread all over the country with presence of more than five thousand healthcare professionals treating with the most advanced medical amenities in the world.
+The hospitals and clinics catering to Disc replacement surgery procedures in India are spread all over the country with presence of more than five thousand healthcare professionals treating with the most advanced medical amenities in the world.

 These are available at hospitals in the following cities with latest amenities and state-of-art-facilities.